-During the last few months of winter, when the natural food source around the countryside has been depleted, many birds become very reliant on gardens and food tables to sustain them during this ‘hungry gap’.
-It is at this time of year, that we can often see the largest array and number of bird in our gardens.
+During the last few months of winter, when the natural food sources have been depleted, many birds become very reliant on gardens and food tables to sustain them during this ‘hungry gap’.
+It is at this time of year, that we can often see the largest array and number of birds in our gardens.
 But this can create potential problems.
 Any feeding area for any species that attracts a high volume of visitors will be a potential area for disease and infection to be spread.
-Birds like us, can have lowered immunity at this time of year, and the lack of natural habitat forces them into potential disease hot spots.

-There are a few things you can do now to keep your garden birds fit and healthy before the breeding season starts in earnest.
-Give your bird feeding and drinkers a ‘health and safety’ check, and ensure your good intentions are supporting garden bid conservation without detrimental effect.
+There are a few things you can do now to keep your garden birds fit and healthy, it’s an ideal time to do it, before the breeding season starts in earnest.
+Give your bird feeding and drinkers a ‘health and safety’ check to ensure your good intentions are supporting your garden birds.

-- Rinse bird feeders regularly and periodically move them to fresh ground.
-If large amounts of droppings have dried and accumulated, you will need to use a special wildlife friendly disinfectant, Wildkleen is a good choice.
+- Wash bird feeders regularly and periodically move them to fresh ground.
+If large amounts of droppings have dried and accumulated, remove and then use a special wildlife friendly disinfectant on the affected area.

-- If the bird food takes more than a few days to clear, reduce the amount.
-Little and often is best for birds too!
-Damp, stale bird food will start to rot, sprout or both, creating health hazards for your garden birds and attracting the attention of unwanted rodent visitors.
+- Don’t let the bird food get wet and stale.
+If you are feeding in a new place or just starting, then put out a little bit of food to allow the birds to find it.
+If the bird food takes more than a few days to clear, then reduce the amount.
+Damp, stale bird food may start to rot, sprout or both, creating health hazards for your garden birds and can attract the attention of unwanted rodent visitors.

 - Use a bird table or hanging feeders and keep them scrupulously clean.
 A ground-feeding tray is preferable to putting food directly on the ground because it’s easier to keep clean.
 Don’t overfeed the birds; food on the ground should all be eaten before nightfall.
-Rats are attracted to leftover food and often carry diseases, which can affect birds or humans.
+Rats are attracted to leftover food and often carry diseases, which can affect birds and humans.

 - Rinse water baths frequently, ensuring only clean water is offered to birds.
 When the weather is cold, birds still need water.
-To prevent your birdbath freezing over, floating a tennis ball in the water can help.
-Remove the ball from the frozen surface and it will leave an open hole for the birds to drink and bathe.
+To prevent your birdbath freezing over, float a tennis ball in the water and remove the ball from the frozen surface.
+It will leave an open hole for the birds to drink and bathe.
 Repeat regularly to keep water available for your feathered friends.

 - The first thing you need for the cleaning process is a good brush specifically for the job and an effective scraper.

 - If the feeder and water bath only require a light clean, then environmentally sensitive washing up liquid and warm water should suffice.
-For a more thorough clean, products such as Wildkleen, an environmentally sensitive disinfectant should be used.
+For a more thorough clean an environmentally sensitive disinfectant should be used.